OpenModelica/www.openmodelica.org/content/news/openmodelica-1.26.1.md

 tags: ["news"]
 ---

 OpenModelica v1.26.1 is now released.
-This is a minor release to fix important issues.
+This patch release for 1.26.0 contains critical fixes to avoid OMEdit crashes and incorrect code generation.
+Please do upgrade to 1.26.1 if you have already installed 1.26.0.

 Download [Linux](/download/download-linux/), [Mac](/download/download-mac/), [Windows](/download/download-windows/).
 Report bugs in [GitHub]({{< param "bugreporting" >}}).